Tim DeRuyter

-Timothy James DeRuyter (/dəˈruːtər/ də-ROO-tər; born January 3, 1963) is an American football coach and former player who is currently the defensive coordinator at Texas Tech University.
+Timothy James DeRuyter (/dəˈruːtər/ də-ROO-tər; born January 3, 1963) is an American football coach and former player who is the former defensive coordinator at Texas Tech University.
 He previously served in the same capacity at the University of Oregon in 2021 and prior to that he was the associate head coach and defensive coordinator at the University of California, Berkeley from 2017 to 2020 and head coach at California State University, Fresno from 2012 to 2016.

 Early years

 A native of Long Beach, California, DeRuyter attended St. John Bosco High School in Bellflower and graduated in 1981.
 He played college football at Air Force from 1982 to 1984.
 He lettered at outside linebacker and was part of three bowl game victories.
 He graduated from the United States Air Force Academy in 1985.
 His family is of Dutch descent.

 Coaching career

 Early coaching career

 DeRuyter has a history of turning college football defenses around.
 Before his second arrival at Ohio in 2002, the Bobcats ranked 99th nationally; upon his departure to Nevada, the Bobcats ranked 22nd.
 At Nevada, the Wolfpack improved from 78th to 48th under his tutelage.
 He also spent time at Navy.